rdkcentral/Lightning-CLI/docs/commands/upload.md

 > Run this command from the root folder of your Lightning App.

-When you have finished developing your App, you can upload your App to the Metrological Dashboard, so it can be published to the operator s App Store.
+When you have finished developing your App, you can upload your App to the Metrological Dashboard, so it can be published to an operator s App Store.

 > You need to create an account to be able to upload Apps to the [Metrological Dashboard](http://dashboard.metrological.com/).